GoogleCloudPlatform/pgadapter/docs/pgx.md

 # PGAdapter - pgx Connection Options

 PGAdapter supports the [Go pgx driver](https://github.com/jackc/pgx) version 4.15.0 and higher.

+## Sample Application

+See this [sample application using pgx](../samples/golang/pgx) for a Go sample application that embeds and starts PGAdapter automatically, and then connects to PGAdapter using `pgx`.

 ## Usage